jasonellington/fullStackReact/README.md

 > heroku open
 ```
 There you have it.
 You should now have an instance of an express server running locally, and hopefully on Heroku as well.

+## Passportjs and Google OAuth
+In order to get the flow working with google, you need to setup [a google developers account](https://console.developers.google.com).
+After that you should change the google client id and secret within index.js.
+You can ensure you are doing this properly by checking the console to see if it prints out your google accounts information.

+note: I have my keys stored in a private file that I do no push to my repo.